$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 meaning that $L'$ is a $\C$-CC witness for $(g,K)$. \end{proof}

-Showing that centralizer condition holds can be tedious; thus, it is sometimes convenient to reduce the problem to constructing a well-behaved homomorphism to a group that satisfies the centralizer condition.
-Thus, we have the following lemma, which is an immediate consequence of \cite[Lemma 4.5]{mf}.
+Since showing that the centralizer condition holds can be tedious, it is sometimes convenient to reduce the problem to constructing a well-behaved homomorphism to a group that satisfies the centralizer condition.
+Thus, we have the following lemma, which is an immediate consequence of \cite[Lemma~4.5]{mf}.

 \begin{lemma} Let $G$ be a group.
-An element $g\in G$ satisfies $\C$-CC if and only if for every subgroup $K \in \NC(G)$ there exists a group $Q$ and a surjective homomorphism $\pi \colon G \to Q$ such that $\ker(\pi) \leq K$, $\pi(g)$ satisfies $\C$-CC in $Q$, and
+An element $g\in G$ satisfies $\C$-CC if and only if for every subgroup $K \in \NC(G)$, there exists a group $Q$ and a surjective homomorphism $\pi \colon G \to Q$ such that $\ker(\pi) \leq K$, $\pi(g)$ satisfies $\C$-CC in $Q$, and

-\end{lemma} Note that there is no assumption on the group $Q$ - it will usually be infinite.
-In particular, if $Q = G$ and $\pi \in \Aut(G)$ get the following immediate corollary of Lemma~\ref{lemma:lazy_lemma_CC}. \begin{remark} Let $G$ be a group, and let $g \in G$ be an arbitrary element.
+\end{lemma} Note that there is no assumption on the group $Q$ though it will usually be infinite.
+In particular, if $Q = G$ and $\pi \in \Aut(G)$, we get the following immediate corollary of Lemma~\ref{lemma:lazy_lemma_CC}. \begin{remark} Let $G$ be a group, and let $g \in G$ be an arbitrary element.
 If there is an automorphism $\alpha \in \Aut(G)$ such that $\alpha(g)$ satisfies $\C$-CC in $G$, then $g$ satisfies $\C$-CC in $G$. \end{remark}